THUxiexiaohui/THUxiexiaohui.github.io/_pages/about.md

   - /about.html
 ---

 I am now an assistant professor in the [Institute of Computer Networks](https://www.cs.tsinghua.edu.cn/csen/info/1057/3818.htm), [Department of Computer Science and Technology](http://www.cs.tsinghua.edu.cn) in Tsinghua University, Beijing, China.
-My research interests are Network Security (Just started), Multimedia, Artificial Intelligent and etc.
+My research interests are Network Anomaly Detection, Multimedia, Information Retrieval, Artificial Intelligence and etc.

 I am embarking on a journey into the networking field, with a keen interest in exploring AI for network security, network configuration, etc.